Barbara Casteen, Director

 Please review the following information.
 These resources provide some general information which may be helpful—information which may be adapted to meet individual needs.

-Any student who would like to speak to a school counselor please call the School District at 429-4560
+Any student who would like to speak to a school counselor please call St. Lucie Public Schools at 429-4560